asseBadiane/kaikai-technical-test/README.md

 This project is for Kaikai technical evaluation and is unlicensed for public use.

 ---
-Ready to showcase data-driven air quality insights with DevOps automation! 🌟 If issues arise, email recrutement@kaikai.dev.
+Ready to showcase data-driven air quality insights with DevOps automation! 🌟.